Seen here: Stephen Kissa (on the right) leading the bunch with Joshua Cheptegei (on the left) at the inaugural ABSA Durban 10K CITYSURFRUN in 2017.

-Uganda’s Stephen Kissa and young sensation Ryan Mphahlele are guaranteed to put on a show in Durban on Sunday, 14 October 2018 when they return to take on the 2nd annual FNB Durban 10K CITYSURFRUN.
+Uganda’s Stephen Kissa and young sensation Ryan Mphahlele are guaranteed to put on a show in Durban on Sunday, 14 October 2018 when they return to take on the 2nd annual ABSA Durban 10K CITYSURFRUN.

-Making his debut on the road over 10km at the inaugural FNB Durban 10K CITYSURFRUN in 2017, Kissa ran 28:05 for second place (behind Joshua Cheptegei).
+Making his debut on the road over 10km at the inaugural ABSA Durban 10K CITYSURFRUN in 2017, Kissa ran 28:05 for second place (behind Joshua Cheptegei).
 While still a junior, Mphahlele ran 33:37.
 Both will be back this year.
 Both have improved immensely and both should give spectators and fans something to look forward to come Sunday, 14 October.

 Kissa has already fired some warning shots with an incredibly consistent track season, culminating in a new PB over the 5000m of 13:10.93 in Lausanne (Switzerland) in July.

 Mphahlele on the other hand made his debut over 5000m in September this year clocking 14:00.09 in what was effectively a time trial for the 20-year-old with no real opposition.
 It is however, the fastest 5000m run in South Africa this year.
 Take into account Mphahlele’s phenomenal season both in South Africa and abroad and his incredible never say die attitude, and you have all the ingredients for something special just waiting to happen in Durban.

 Kissa has been in training since his track season came to an end at the Africa Championships in Assaba.
 His season is, however, very similar to that of 2017 where upon completion of the track season in August, he went back into training to prepare for the road season.
 The result was his 28:05 in his first road race of the year.
 Now with a new PB in the 5000m, one can expect Kissa to look to go under 28 min, not an unrealistic expectation.